Two chicks on ledge in barn.

 San Juan del Río, Querétaro

 Barely visible within nesting box.
 Known location.
 Reportedly incubating 8 eggs.

 Long distance shot.
 Adding for record keeping.

 In a nest box.
 Just too adorable!

-The Barn Owl (Tyto alba) is the most widely distributed species of owl, and one of the most widespread of all birds.
-It is also referred to as Common Barn Owl, to distinguish it from other species in the barn owl family Tytonidae.
-These form one of two main lineages of living owls, the other being the typical owls (Strigidae).
-T. alba is found almost anywhere in the world except polar and desert regions, Asia north...
+The barn owl (Tyto alba) is the most widely distributed species of owl, and one of the most widespread of all birds.
+It is also referred to as the common barn owl, to distinguish it from other species in its family, Tytonidae, which forms one of the two main lineages of living owls, the other being the typical owls (Strigidae).
+The barn owl is found almost everywhere in the world except polar and desert regions, Asia...